 - It’s absolutely free for up to 3GB web space.
 After that you’ll have to get a paid plan for more space.
 Paid plans comes with several extra features with more storage space.

 - It’s super fast and hassle free.
 That’s the main reason someone chooses WordPress.com as a host, because everyone loves hassle free environment.
-You don’t need to worry about updates, backups, speed or down-time of your website.
-WordPress.com will take care of that, 100 percent up-time guaranteed.
+You don’t need to worry about updates, backups, speed or down-time of your website, they will take care of that.

-- WordPress.com has beginner friendly environment.
+- It has beginner friendly environment.
 A newbie can handle a WordPress.com site without having much problems.
 Easy interface will help you to find everything under your eyes.

 # WordPress.com Key Disadvantages

 - There is limited customization options.
 Free plan users can only install from the limited free themes collection and free themes will always display powered by WordPress.com link.
-You cannot upload/install plugins, business plan users can install from a selection of compatible plugins but still limited!
+You cannot upload/install plugins, business plan users can install from a selection of plugins.

 - You are not in full control of your website!
-They can delete your site at anytime if they think it violates their terms.
-Your site users will see ads in free plan and you don’t make money from it.
-You cannot add custom scripts as your own and it’ll apply for Google Analytics or other verification services also.
+They can delete your site at any time if they think it violates their terms.
+Your site users will see ads in the free plan and you cannot add custom scripts as your own and it’ll apply for Google Analytics or other verification services also.

 Self-Hosted WordPress Overview

 A self-hosted WordPress site is managed and owned by you.
-That means that you’re responsible for everything like buying a domain name and hosting package or having a server up and running, and pay whatever bills come with it, and it generally costs 10-100$ per month based on server company/configuration.
+That means that you’re responsible for everything like buying a domain name and hosting package or having a server up and running, and pay whatever bills come with it, and it generally costs 10-100$ per month.

-The performance of a self-hosted WordPress depends on your website host and website optimization.
+The performance of a self-hosted WordPress site depends on the host and optimization.
 For this reason, host your site on an optimized server and pick up themes and plugins wisely.
 I always recommend SiteGround hosting as it is our host and they offer the best performance and support at a low-cost.